NIH-NEI/rpe-stratified-cycleGAN/README.md

 If any portion of this code is used, please cite the following paper in your publication:

-Joanne Li et al. "Artificial intelligence assisted clinical fluorescence imaging achieves in vivo cellular resolution comparable to adaptive optics ophthalmoscopy".
+Joanne Li et al. "Artificial intelligence assisted clinical fluorescence imaging achieves in vivo cellular resolution comparable to adaptive optics ophthalmoscopy", Communications Medicine 5.1 (2025): 105.

 # System Requirements